yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

       The basic model is therefore of standalone Encounters which have a full set of information populated to give a complete picture of what occurred.

       A specific implication of this is in the use of the "hospitalization" structure which, despite the name, can be used to convey important admission and discharge information relevant to any care-setting:
-       - A hospitalization structure MUST be included on every Encounter
        - If the Encounter includes an Admission event, then the relevant portion of the hospitalization structure MUST be populated
        - If the Encounter includes a Discharge event, then the relevant portion of the hospitalization structure MUST be populated
        - Portions of the hospitalization structure which are irrelevant to this Encounter may be omitted.
-       - In other words, there will always be a hospitalization structure but - depending on circumstances - it might be:
+       - In other words, depending on circumstances, the hospitalization structure might be:
          - Fully populated (for a simple standalone Encounter)
          - Half populated (for an Encounter that is the first or last of a set)
          - Not populated at all (more rarely, for an Encounter that is "in the middle" of a set)